tkchafin/FGTpartitioner/README.md

 		-a	: Maximum number of alleles allowed per locus [default=2] -h	: Displays help menu
 ```
-One important option which you will need to consider is <-r>, which determines how FGDpartioner behaves when it encounters heteroozygotes.
+One important option which you will need to consider is <-r>, which determines how FGTpartioner behaves when it encounters heteroozygotes.
 The four-gamete test has several assumptions, the most important being: 1) That you have sampled haploid chromosomes; and 2) an [infinite-sites](https://en.wikipedia.org/wiki/Infinite_sites_model) mutation model (e.g. all mutations occur at a new site- no back mutation, or multiple mutations per site).
 You can find more details below in the "Four-Gamete Test" section.

 In order to meet assumption #1, we need to manipulate our [unphased genotype data](https://www.biostars.org/p/7846/).
-FGDpartioner allows 3 ways in which this can be accomplished (passed as an integer option to the -r flag): 1) Randomly choose one allele and treat the sample as homozygous for that allele, at that position; 2) <-r 2> Ask if **either** allele causes a failure of the four-gamete test, and treat the comparison as failed if so (e.g. a pessimistic/safe approach); or 3) <-r 3> ask if **either** allele could possibly be consistent with the four-gametes assumption, and pass the comparison if so (e.g. an optimistic approach).
+FGTpartioner allows 3 ways in which this can be accomplished (passed as an integer option to the -r flag): 1) Randomly choose one allele and treat the sample as homozygous for that allele, at that position; 2) <-r 2> Ask if **either** allele causes a failure of the four-gamete test, and treat the comparison as failed if so (e.g. a pessimistic/safe approach); or 3) <-r 3> ask if **either** allele could possibly be consistent with the four-gametes assumption, and pass the comparison if so (e.g. an optimistic approach).
 This pessimistic/optimistic approach was inspired by [Wang et al (2010)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5690570/)

 ### The Four-Gamete Test
 You can read about the [four-gamete test (FGT)](https://en.wikipedia.org/wiki/Four-gamete_test) online, but the principle is pretty simple.
 If we've sampled two positions (SNPs) along a chromosome, and **assuming that multiple mutations at a site never occur** (e.g. an "infinite sites" model, the only way that we could possibly sample haploid chromosomes exhibiting **all** combinations of alleles at those two positions is if recombination had occured.